List of Dinosaur King characters: Dinosaurs

 Other Info: Ace was Rex's first dinosaur and was named because of it.
-Has a strong dislike of water for some reason but is able to overcome this fear in order to save Rex and battle a Baryonyx.
+He has a strong dislike of water for some reason but is able to overcome this fear in order to save Rex and battle a Baryonyx.
 Rex sometimes has a hard time controlling him in his hatchling form (possibly because he's the only D-Team's main dinosaur who's a predator, while Chomp and Paris are herbivores).
 Ace has shown that he can combine his cyclone with water and create a water typhoon.
 Ace seems to know Acrocanthosaurus.
 His transformation is the hatchling spinning, his legs grow in, and so do some spikes along his tail and back, his horns grow, his eyes shine and he roars.
 He is the fastest and most agile of the D-teams main dinosaurs and has shown that he can grab a dinosaur by the tail, then throw them without use of a move card.
 He has a strong rivalry with Tank.